National Speech and Debate Season Opener hosted by UK

 1. This is a philosophical debate.
 I don't want this to be a clash of evidence.
 There should be evidence to back up your claim but it should not be intensive.

 2. Don't be condescending in your cross ex.
 Acting like you don't care about the answer the other person gave or interrupting them before they get the answer out is not okay.
 If you want them to give shorter answers then ask a more succinct question.

-3. Progressive debate has its limits.
+3. Progressive debate for me is VERY limited.
 There is nothing to solve here.
-The AFF shouldn't have a plan, etc. I don't want to watch 1-person policy.
+The AFF SHOULd NOT have a plan, etc. I don't want to watch 1-person policy.
 Just because you have a VP and a VC doesn't mean you are doing LD debate.
 If you don't have a VP and a VC or on the NEG you say you accept the AFFs and move on, I won't vote for you!!!

 4. This is debate so there needs to be clash and analysis the whole way out.
 Listen to what your opponent is arguing and debate them!

 5. On the NEG I am fine with running DAs and Ks.
 I WILL NOT except theory debate on either side.

 Also, I am creating this paradigm for you so don't ask me about other items before the round.
 Everything else is fair game as long as it is done well!
 Address the resolution and give me a philosophical reason for your claims.
 I don't need to be on your email chain.
 Also, I do not disclose.